iwifimyid/ioneservice.github.io/iprint.md

 ### Note:

 After all, save the template.
-Next, generate a voucher > copy the voucher code that appears by clicking the "Copy Voucher!" > Paste it into the iPrint application> connect to a bluetooth printer > click the process> click print > the print results will come out;)
+Next, generate a voucher > copy the voucher code that appears by clicking the "Copy Voucher!" > Paste it into the iPrint application > connect to a bluetooth printer > click the process> click print > the print results will come out ;)

 iPrint Single can only print 1 voucher, meaning that you cannot print multiple vouchers at the same time.
 Generate 1 voucher on Userman for one print, and if you want to print again, generate 1 voucher again and print, continue to do so.